 Your named nurse will advise you of the ward visiting times.

 We recognise that visiting times may not always be suitable for your carers.
-Please discuss this with staff who will try to find alternatives and negotiate other times.
-If you wish to have your visit in private please talk to staff and they can help arrange this.
+Please discuss this with staff who will try to find alternatives and negotiate other visiting times.
+If you wish to have your visit in private, please talk to staff and they can help arrange this.

-To reduce the risk of infection we ask that carers refrain from visiting if they have suffered from, or have been exposed to, sickness (vomiting) and/or diarrhoea in the last 48 hours;
+To reduce the risk of infection we ask that carers refrain from visiting if they have suffered from or been exposed to sickness (vomiting) and/or diarrhoea in the last 48 hours.

-Visitors are not permitted to smoke on the ward or in any Trust buildings or grounds.
+Visitors are not permitted to smoke on the ward, in any trust buildings or on our grounds.

 Please talk to staff if you have any concerns and/or if you are asked to bring any items onto the ward.